Ro-Data/Ro-Create-Table-From-Select/README.md

 ### Defining keys

-Not having to update DDL every time you add a column is nice, but you might still want the ability to define primary and foreign keys.
+Not having to update `CREATE TABLE` statements every time you add a column is nice, but you might still want the ability to define primary and foreign keys.
 If you're using Amazon Redshift, `DISTSTYLE`, `DISTKEY`, and `SORTKEY` are also important.

 To have these added to the DDL generated for your table, create a YAML file such
 as: